2025–26 FC Twente season

+Season events

 On September 4, 2025, FC Twente announced that coach Joseph Oosting had been dismissed with immediate effect due to disappointing results and the team's style of play.
 The club stated that a successor would be appointed soon.

 Eleven days later, on 15 September 2025, FC Twente confirmed the appointment of John van den Brom as the new head coach.
 He signed a contract running until the end of the season.
+On 27 March 2026, FC Twente extended van den Brom's contract until mid-2027.

+On 6 January 2026, FC Twente officially announced the appointment of former player and manager Erik ten Hag as the club's new Technical Director.
+Ten Hag formally joined the club on 1 February 2026, signing a contract until mid-2028.
+He will work alongside current technical director Jan Streuer before officially succeeding him at the start of the 2026–27 season.
+Upon his appointment, Ten Hag expressed his desire to strengthen the club's technical foundation, citing his long-standing emotional connection to Twente as a primary motivation for his return.